The Pelton House

 In January 1932, at the age of fifty, Agnes Pelton arrived in Palm Springs, guided in part by her correspondence with her friend Bettye K. Cree (Elizabeth Kirkpatrick Cree), a prominent advocate for the desert arts community.

-Cree maintained a beautiful two-story art gallery in Palm Springs, where she exhibited Pelton’s work, connected her with buyers, and encouraged her to settle in the desert so she could fully devote herself to her practice in the landscape she loved.
+Cree owned and managed her own art Gallery in Palm Springs.
+Where she exhibited Pelton’s work, connected her with buyers, and encouraged her to settle in the desert landscape she loved.
 Pelton soon made her home a few miles south of Palm Springs in Cathedral City.
 There, she felt an immediate connection to the surrounding landscape, particularly the presence of Mount San Jacinto and Mount San Gorgonio, whose forms and beauty convinced her that she had arrived for a meaningful reason.
 She seemed to have found what she was searching for.

 “The two mountains—San Jacinto and San Gorgonio are so gorgeous.
 I have a feeling that there is some special reason for being here.”